 I sincerely hope you've enjoyed today's easy steak recipe with its amazing bourbon mushroom sauce as much as I've enjoyed bringing it to you!

-Should you have any questions or comments regarding this recipe or anything else you've seen on my site, please don't hesitate to contact me directly or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

 Until we eat again, I hope you have a delicious day!